rsdoiel/antenna/archives/2025/journalism_2025.18.md

 date: 2025-05-06, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated May 6 at 9:21 p.m.</em>
 Paris Spies-Gans is rewriting the history of artistic representation.
-The Getty Center hosted a free lecture at the Harold M. Williams Auditorium on Sunday featuring Spies-Gans&#8217; commentary about her current work on the politics of artistic expression in 18th and 19th century European art.
+The Getty Center hosted a free lecture at the Harold M.

 <br>